dexter-chung/dexter-chung.github.io/essays/reflection-of-ai.md

 ## 1.Experience WODs

-For experience WODs, the time I ever usually use AI is when I am
+For experience WODs, the time I ever usually use AI is when I am making a new file and I need to figure out what dependencies I need to install or commands I need to run so that when I start coding things will work as intended, for example Eslint.
+A breif example of this is usually

 ## 2.In-class Practice WODs